 The development of the content on this website has taken place since 1991 and has been partially funded by a large number of sponsors, to whom we are very grateful.
 These sponsors have in no way influenced the content or quality of the material on the website.
 Norecopa is an independent member organisation with a Board representing all the major stakeholders in animal research.
 Our aim has been to provide selected material (peer-reviewed where available) of high quality which can help to advance the Three Rs.
-It is therefore not a complete listing of all resources within the field of laboratory animal science.

 We hope you find the site useful and we would like to hear from you, regardless of your opinion.
-Please also contact us if you discover dead links or resources which you consider deserve a mention on this website.
+Please also contact us if you discover dead links, or resources which you consider deserve a mention on this website.

 Did you find what you were looking for?Yes, I found it!
 No, I did not!